Jonosenior/campaigns_manager/README.md

 - Adding some JS to make the forms dynamic would be nice (eg creating new Todo fields without navigating to a whole new page).
 - Deployment to Heroku (when it's finished).
 - A seeded database (so users can explore it with full functionality).
+- Currently the User sign up form contains all User attributes for both kinds of User, but two of those are only appropriate for Experts.
+It should be possible to use JS to dynamically hide those fields depending on which User type button the user selects.